akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

         This command will output a URL (e.g., `http://192.168.49.2:30007`).

     *   **Open the URL in your browser** to access your Seera POS application.
+        *   **If Minikube is on an Ubuntu Server (or any remote machine):** The IP address in the URL above is internal to Minikube.
+            *   To access from the Ubuntu server itself, this URL should work directly.
+            *   To access from your local machine (different from the Ubuntu server), you will need to use the **Ubuntu server's actual IP address** and the **NodePort** number (the port after the colon, e.g., `30007`).
+For example: `http://<UBUNTU_SERVER_IP>:30007`.
+            *   Ensure your Ubuntu server's firewall allows incoming connections on this NodePort.
+            *   Alternatively, run `minikube tunnel` in a separate terminal *on the Ubuntu server*.
+This might provide a different way to access the service, potentially via an external IP if your network setup allows.

 ## Updating the Application

 If you make changes to your application code:

 1.  **Re-build your Docker image** (Step 2).
-If using Minikube's Docker daemon, ensure you re-run `eval $(minikube -p minikube docker-env)` if you opened a new terminal.
+If using Minikube's Docker daemon, ensure you re-run `eval $(minikube -p minikube docker-env)` if you opened a new terminal or if the environment variables are no longer set.
-2. Kubernetes will not automatically pull a new image if the tag is `latest` by default (`imagePullPolicy: IfNotPresent`).
+2. Kubernetes will not automatically pull a new image if the tag is `latest` and `imagePullPolicy` is `IfNotPresent` (the default for locally built images).
 To force an update, you can either:
-    *   Delete the existing pods to make the deployment recreate them (which will pull the image if it's different and `imagePullPolicy` allows):
+    *   Delete the existing pods to make the deployment recreate them (which will pull the image if it's different):
         ```bash
         kubectl delete pods -l app=seera-pos
         ```
-    *   Or, more robustly, update your image tag (e.g., `seera-pos-app:v1.1`), update `k8s/deployment.yaml`, and re-apply:
+    *   Or, more robustly, update your image tag (e.g., `seera-pos-app:v1.1`), update `k8s/deployment.yaml` with the new tag, and re-apply:
         ```bash
         kubectl apply -f k8s/deployment.yaml
         ```